dannybauman/30-day-map-challenge-2025/maps/01-points/DAY-1-SUMMARY.md

 **The Surprises**: MagicPatterns, Base44, and Firebase Studio all performed well

-**The Learning**: The real success: Previously, it would take me WAY longer to build WORSE versions of ANY of these maps.
+**The Learning**: The real success: Previously, it would take me way longer to build worse versions of any of these maps.
 Now, I built 11 in one sitting.
 Plus a custom page to talk about it.
 And this is just the starting point.

 ---